 Do not reduce gross proceeds by any expenses paid by the transferor, such as sales commissions, deed preparation, advertising, and legal expenses.
-If a HUD-1 is used for a transfer of real estate for cash and notes only, gross proceeds generally will be the contract sales price shown on that statement.
+If a closing disclosure is used for a transfer of real estate for cash and notes only, gross proceeds generally will be the contract sales price shown on that statement.
 If other property or services were exchanged, see the box 4 instructions, later.

 Contingent payment transaction.

 A contingent payment transaction is one in which the receipt, by or on behalf of the transferor, is subject to a contingency.
 The maximum determinable proceeds means the greatest amount of gross proceeds possible if all the contingencies are satisfied.
 If the maximum amount of gross proceeds cannot be determined with certainty, the maximum determinable proceeds are the greatest amount that can be determined with certainty.

 Enter the address of the property, including the city, state, and ZIP code.
 If the address does not sufficiently identify the property, also enter a legal description, such as section, lot, and block.
 For timber royalties, enter "Timber royalties."
 For lump-sum timber payments, enter "Lump-sum timber payment."

 If the transferor received or will receive property (other than cash and consideration treated as cash in figuring gross proceeds) or services as part of the consideration for the property, enter an "X" in the checkbox in box 4.

 If the transferor is a foreign person (nonresident alien, foreign partnership, foreign estate, or foreign trust), enter an "X" in the checkbox in box 5.
 See Form 8288 and its separate instructions for tax withholding requirements for properties sold by a foreign transferor.